Why SMART Goals Work Better Than Regular Goals

 Most people start with goals that sound like this:

-These feel meaningful when you write them down.
-They’re simple, emotional, and easy to connect with—you can clearly picture the outcome.
+At first, these goals feel important when you write them down.
+They’re simple, motivating, and easy to relate to—you can quickly imagine the result you want.

-They’re vague.
-They don’t actually tell you what to do or how to achieve them.
-There’s no clear plan behind them.
-And because of that, it doesn’t take long before they fade into the background.
+They’re too broad.
+They don’t tell you exactly what actions to take or how to make progress.
+There’s no clear roadmap behind them.

-Setting S.M.A.R.T goals, on the other hand, is different.
+Setting SMART goals, on the other hand, works differently.

 The Problem With Regular Goals

-How many times have you had goals you really wanted to accomplish but didn’t follow through on?
+How many times have you set goals you genuinely wanted to achieve, only to never fully follow through?

 I’ve been there too.